 Dr. Kris Reddy FACS: Expert at Removing Benign Skin Cancer and Post MOHS Reconstruction in West Palm Beach

 Skin cancer is the most common form of cancer in the United States.
 More than 500,000 new cases are reported each year-and the incidence is rising faster than any other type of cancer.
 While skin cancers can be found on any part of the body, about 80 percent appear on the face, head, or neck, where they can be disfiguring as well as dangerous.

-Dr. Kris Reddy FACS, West Palm Beach board certified plastic surgeon, can remove benign skin cancer and providing post MOHS reconstruction in West Palm Beach.
+Dr. Kris Reddy FACS, West Palm Beach board certified plastic surgeon, can remove benign skin cancer and perform post MOHS reconstruction in West Palm Beach.

 Dr. Reddy has the rare double honor of being a Fellow of American and International College of Surgeons, the only board certified plastic surgeon in Palm Beach County, Florida to hold both of these prestigious honors.
 Dr. Reddy is also a member of the American Society for Aesthetic Plastic Surgery.